Panzerhaubitze 2000: Design

 Rheinmetall designed the 155 mm 52-calibre JBMOU compliant rifled gun (60-rifles, right-hand spiral), which is chromium-lined over its entire 8 m length and includes a muzzle brake on the end.
 The gun uses a new modular charge system with six charges (five identical), which can be combined to provide the optimal total charge for the range to the target, as well as the conventional bagged charge systems.
 Primer is loaded separately via a conveyor belt, and the entire loading, laying and clearing are completely automated.

 The maximum range of the gun with standard issue DM92 propellant charges is 30 km with the standard DM121 boattail round, 40 km with base bleed rounds, and 54 km with M2005 V-LAP rocket-assisted projectile.
 With Rheinmetall's ERC (Extender Range Charge, previously known as the Top Charge) high pressure unitary charge, the range is 36 km with DM121 BT round, 47 km with M0121 BB round and 67 km with the M2005 V-LAP RAP.
 The gun can also fire the SMArt 155 artillery round used by Germany and Greece.

 Wegmann supplied both the chassis, sharing some components with the Leopard 2, and the turret for the gun.
 The system has superb cross-country performance because of its use of continuous tracks and considerable protection in the case of counter-fire.
 The turret includes a phased array radar on the front glacis for measuring the muzzle velocity of each round fired.
 Laying data can be automatically provided via encrypted radio from the battery fire direction centre.

 A lighter, more air-portable version developed by KMW and called the Artillery Gun Module uses the gun in a module fitted to a lighter chassis.

 In December 2013, Raytheon and the German Army completed compatibility testing for the M982 Excalibur extended range guided artillery shell with the PzH 2000.
 Ten Excaliburs were fired at ranges from 9 to 48 km.
 Shells hit within 3 m of their targets, with an average miss distance of 1 m at 48 km.

-A PzH 2000 L52 gun fired a shell 67 km at the Alkantpan test range in South Africa on 6 November 2019.